jcody49/savvato-work-app-backend-api/README.md

     - Outline the set of actions to complete a project
     - Suggest possible *Professionals* who can complete all/some of the outlined actions
     - Generate a Project Document to follow-up on the actions (*who did what and when*)

+# Development
+- Run the backend using `npm run dev`